Summertime means shotgun season: range time, league shoots, and competitions. To shoot our best we need to make sure that our guns properly fit.

 The cast is the side to side angle of the stock in relation to the barrel.
-A typical angle for a right-handed shooter is called "cast-on" whereas that of a left-handed shooter is "cast-off."
+A typical angle for a right-handed shooter is called "cast-off" whereas that of a left-handed shooter is "cast-on."

 With your shotgun still shouldered, observe the cast.
 If the front bead is to the right or left of the rib, it means you need to add shims to get the proper cast with the stock of your gun.
 As with comb height, you want to make sure the rib is perfectly aligned side to side when you mount the gun.
 If it's not, your going to shoot consistently right or left of your target.

 Once you've determined whether you need to adjust your length of pull, comb height, and cast, you can follow the instructions in the Beretta user manual on how to remove the stock and add the included shims.
 Most shims mount between the receiver and the stock and are reversible.
 Depending on the orientation of the shim, you can obtain multiple fit adjustments using the same shim.
 Once you place a shim, repeat the comb and cast fit checks to be sure you're on the right track.